Dhani Lennevald

-John Dhani Lennevald (born 24 July 1984 in Stockholm) is a Swedish songwriter, record producer, and formerly a Pop/R&B dancer and singer.
-He was a member of the Swedish pop band A*Teens from 1998 to 2004, and briefly pursued a solo recording career after the band dissolved.
+John Dhani Lennevald (born 24 July 1984) is a Swedish songwriter, record producer, and Pop/R&B dancer and singer.
+He is a member of the Swedish pop band A*Teens, and briefly pursued a solo recording career after the band was dissolved.

 Career

 A-Teens (1998–2004)

-In 1998, at the age of 14, Lennevald signed a record deal with Stockholm Records (part of Universal Music Group) along with his then band mates, Sara, Marie, and Amit.
-Together they performed as the A-Teens.
-In 1999, they released their first single, a cover of the legendary band ABBA, Mamma Mia.
-The single topped the charts in Sweden for 8 consecutive weeks and was successful in other countries.
+In 1998, at the age of 14, Lennevald signed a record deal with Stockholm Records (part of Universal Music Group) along with his band mates then, who performed together as the A-Teens.
+In 1999, they released their first single, a cover of Mamma Mia of the famous band ABBA.
+The single topped the charts in Sweden for eight consecutive weeks and was successful in other countries.

 By 2000, the A-Teens' first album, The ABBA Generation had sold 4 million copies and they became one of the most successful Swedish bands around the world.

-After 6 years together and more than 9 million albums sold, the A-Teens parted ways after their Greatest Hits album and their final tour together in Sweden.
+After 6 years together and more than 9 million albums sold, the A-Teens parted ways, having done their Greatest Hits album and a final tour in Sweden.

 Solo career

-After the A-Teens ended in 2004, Lennevald returned to the studio to write and record new songs.
-"Girl Talk" is the introduction to Lennevald's solo career.
+The A-Teens having disbanded in 2004, Lennevald returned to studio to write and record new songs.
+"Girl Talk" was the introduction to Lennevald's solo career.

 Lennevald approached the record company with five new songs, just one and a half weeks after the end of the tour.
-Lennevald created a new sound, assisted by producer Peter Björklund, in which his voice is the prime focus.
-His first release was the single, "Girl Talk", a kind of tragicomedy about the inability of men to really understand what their girlfriends are trying to say to them.
+He created a new sound, assisted by producer Peter Björklund, in which his voice is the prime focus.
+His first release was a kind of tragedy/comedy about the inability of men to really understand what their girlfriends are trying to say to them.

-The video for "Girl Talk", directed by Mikeadelica, was filmed in a sunny Stockholm day, during the middle of August.
-Also involved in the song and the video were Denmark’s biggest rap artists, Nik & Jay.
+The video for "Girl Talk", directed by Mikeadelica, also involved Denmark's biggest rap artists, Nik & Jay.

 "Girl Talk" was released on radio on August 12, 2004 getting high rotation on the most important radio stations in Sweden.
-The single was released on September 15, 2004 and reached #20 on the Swedish Charts and earned a Gold Certification.
+The single was released on September 15, 2004 and reached No. 20 on the Swedish Charts and earned a Gold Certification.

 After the release of his single, Lennevald worked as a model, appearing in several fashion magazines and participating in fashion shows in his native Sweden.

-In 2005 Lennevald and Universal Music parted ways, and there is no word about another record deal.
+In 2005 Lennevald and Universal Music parted ways.
 Also in 2005, a song clip called "Let's Do It Again" leaked on the Internet and Lennevald appeared on shows in Sweden promoting his image and new songs.

 Since then, Lennevald has worked as a music producer and songwriter and collaborated with Måns Zelmerlöw, Anton Ewald and Carl Falk.